3fon3fonov/exostriker/README.md

 If your system Python3 is 3.6 or 3.7, it is recommended to not upgrade the python3, but to install python3.8 alongside your system python3.
 E.g., [see these instructions for Python3.8](https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/) and [see these for Python3.9](https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/).

-Unfortunatly, Python3.10 is not yet supported!
-There were way too many dependencies problems as of Dec.
-2022.
+Python3.10 is now supported!
+Please note that the ES with Python3.8 and Python3.9 will not be supported starting from July 1st 2023.

 For Ubuntu 20.04+ you may also need python-dev to install some of the dependencies.
 E.g. if during installation you get something like: